 In this article, we list six job interview mistakes that put off recruiters and show you how to prepare for a job interview and how to answer job interview questions.
 And don’t worry – there are solutions for all of these interview mistakes.

 Mistake # 1: You talk too much

-There is the risk of boring the other person with so many details and you can even look like you don’t have the cap city to concentrate on one given subject.
+There is the risk of boring the other person with too many details which makes you look like you don’t have the capacity to concentrate on one given subject.

-Solution: Try to answer the questions, in not more than 60 seconds.
-That doesn’t mean that you have to answer with simple yes and no, but long answers will make the interlocutor lose his interest.
-And you might also lose your concentration.
+Try to answer the job interview questions, in not more than 60 seconds.
+That doesn’t mean that your job interview answers have to be a simple yes and no, but long answers will make the recruiter lose interest.

 Mistake # 2: You don’t listen